-Units from the factory protect the low voltage circuit with a 3A automotive type fuse in-line on the wire harness.
+Units from the factory protect the low voltage circuit with a 3A automotive type fuse in-line on the wire harness and Does Not contain a circuit board.
 Motor speeds and time delay function are built into the motor.
-See (Minimum CFM and Motor Speed Selection on p8) for clarification.
+See (Minimum CFM and Motor Speed Selection on p7) for clarification.